-Through playtesting of different 3D puzzle objects, it was found that less boxy shapes were more interesting to solve.
+It was found that less "boxy" shapes were more interesting to solve.

-The puzzles are designed in a way so that if you are within a 10 -15 degree difference away from the solution, the object will snap its pieces.
-In addition, the use of colour, particles and shader effects allowed the “solving” aspect of the puzzle to be more recognizable and satisfying.
+The puzzles are designed with a "error threshold" in mind so that when the player is within a 10 -15 degree difference away from the solution, the object will snap its pieces.

 Visual Design & World-Building

 A self-contained world for the player to explore.

 Design Problem - How to Select Levels in AR?
 The solution was to create an immersive diorama of a old antique shop so that the player could look at the objects placed in the shop and select them.
 It also shows a clear progression of what objects need to be fixed.

 Significant involvement in taking an initial pitch proposal to a polished vertical slice of the game experience

 Rapidly prototyping features and user testing often to evaluate the usability of the game

 Researched and designed game mechanics for a new/unfamiliar piece of technology